objective-php/docs/02-setting-up.rst

 Defining a workflow
 """""""""""""""""""

-It is very important to understand that Objective PHP, as a framework, doesn't provide the application with an hardocded workflow, but with every components and mechanisms that are needed to create a workflow.
+It is very important to understand that Objective PHP, as a framework, doesn't provide the application with an hardcoded workflow, but with every components and mechanisms that are needed to create a workflow.

 .. note:: While Objective PHP, as a framework, doesn't provide a workflow, the Objective PHP Starter Kit does!